WariHima/pyopenjtalk-mod/README.md

 - The package also uses the [modified version of hts_engine_API](https://github.com/r9y9/hts_engine_API).
 The same applies as above.

 Before using the pyopenjtalk package, please have a look at the LICENSE for the two software.

-## Development

-To build the package locally, you will need to make sure to clone open_jtalk and hts_engine_API.

 ## Quick demo